Innovation – the hardest steps

 When starting out you must be systematic about what you do, if not you are vulnerable on several counts.
 The first is getting discouraged and quickly giving up, or if you can’t identify the things you are doing wrong, spending a lot of time and money pursuing what ultimately proves to be a fatally flawed strategy.

-You can also get lost or sidetracked when something that you thought was a great opportunity turns out not to be so.
+You can also get lost when something that you thought was a great opportunity turns out not to be so.
 It is also common to put the wrong people in charge of a project, people without the right technical skills or perhaps lacking the managerial skills to handle the uncertainty and ambiguity that will exist for a while.

 You or your business may simply run out of ‘innovation fuel’.
 We tend to be optimistic about the money and time needed to go from concept to world beating product or service.
 Innovation costs more and takes longer!